Common Foot Pain Diagnosis and Problems

 The first step in diagnosing the cause of a foot pain problems is a careful history from the patient.
-A good test foot and ankle doctor will ask questions related to the nature, duration, location, onset and type of pain that you are experiencing.
+A good foot and ankle doctor will ask questions related to the nature, duration, location, onset and type of pain that you are experiencing.
 They may also ask if there was any unusual event that led up to this painful condition and if you’ve done anything which successfully relieved the pain.
 All of this information can your foot specialist arrive at the proper diagnosis.

 The next step in diagnosing foot pain is a thorough physical exam.
 Your doctor will use his or her hands to touch your feet, press on certain areas – like your foot arch – to illicit pain, assess range of motion, muscle strength, sensation, and circulation.
 An adept doctor will also watch you walk because certain gait types may result in foot pain.
-Anyone other than a foot and ankle specialist will not be trained properly in gait evaluation, and therefore it is most important to see a doctor who specializes in the diagnosis and treatment of the foot, ankle and lower leg, or a Podiatrist.
+Anyone other than a certified foot and ankle specialist will not be trained properly in gait evaluation, and therefore it is most important to see a doctor who specializes in the diagnosis and treatment of the foot, ankle and lower leg, or a Podiatrist.

 Chronic Regional Pain Syndrome (CRPS) or Reflex Sympathetic Dystrophy (RSD)

-The most severe painful condition of the foot and ankle is CRPS or RSD.
+The most severe painful condition of the foot and ankle is complex regional pain syndrome (CRPS) or RSD.
 This is an abnormal pain pathway which results in constant pain stimuli being produced without provocation.
 CRPS/RSD can happen following trauma or surgery and can be debilitating.